 A cardiac rhabdomyoma is diagnosed through imaging tests.
 These tests can take place during pregnancy or after birth.

 The tumor is often first identified through prenatal ultrasound.
 The tumor becomes visible on the ultrasound between weeks 20 and 30 of pregnancy.
 It may also be diagnosed through a fetal echocardiogram.
-This is a form of ultrasound that checks specifically for heart problems before a baby is born.
+This is a form of ultrasound that checks specifically for heart problems while a fetus is developing in your uterus.

 Tests that diagnose and evaluate a cardiac rhabdomyoma after a baby is born include: